scotthartley/grade_mc/README.md

 grade_mc is a simple Python 3 script for processing the output of machine-graded multiple choice exams.
 It allows per-item point values, enabling partial credit for some answers.
 It can handle multiple, scrambled forms.

-The purpose and usage of the script has been discussed in a short [blog post](http://blog.hartleygroup.org/2014/12/05/a-python-script-for-grading-partial-credit-multiple-choice-part-1/).
+The purpose and usage of the script has been discussed in a short series of [blog posts](http://blog.hartleygroup.org/2014/12/05/a-python-script-for-grading-partial-credit-multiple-choice-part-1/).

 ## Requirements